June 7, 2024 kscope

 What was the most memorable party you ever entertained at?

-I have a lot of stories, but I’ll never forget the birthday party for a thirteen year old girl and a few of her friends in her basement.
+I have a lot of stories, but I’ll never forget the birthday party for a thirteen-year-old girl and a few of her friends in her basement.
 I was there as a balloon twister and face painter doing a combo package.
 It was so chill, I got to hang out at their slumber party for a bit, and after I was done, someone came with various insect and reptile animal ambassadors and I got to hold a stick bug!
 How cool is that for a birthday party!

 What’s your favorite part of Entertaining at Kids Parties?